nihilok/nihilok.github.io/_posts/2024-01-28-what-ive-learnt.md

         frame.tkraise()
 ```

-I'm not sure when the idea of objects solidified itself in my head, but it was definitely something that I learnt about gradually, finally nailing all the pieces together when I read _Mastering Object-Oriented Python_ (Steven F Lott) a couple of years after the above example project was first cobbled together.
+It's hard to pinpoint exactly when the concept of objects truly took hold in my understanding, but it was a gradual journey leading to that eureka moment while reading [Mastering Object-Oriented Python by Steven F Lott](https://www.amazon.com/Mastering-Object-oriented-Python-Steven-Lott/dp/1783280972), a couple of years after I cobbled together that initial project.

-A big part of this was understanding the lifecycle of an object, and when different "dunder" methods are called, such as `__init__`, but also `__new__`, `__set_attr__`, `__set_attribute__` etc. and what they do, and how/why to override them in certain specific cases.
-Another fundamental thing I learnt about in this regard is Python's MRO, or Method Resolution Order, and how important this is when using mixins and multiple inheritance.
+A significant part of this learning curve involved grasping the lifecycle of an object, recognising when various “dunder” methods—like `__init__`, `__new__`, `__set_attr__`, and `__set_attribute__`—are invoked, and understanding when and why to override certain methods.
+I also delved into Python's Method Resolution Order (MRO) and its critical role when leveraging mixins and multiple inheritance.

+Another excellent and eye-opening book I read around the same time was [Clean Architectures in Python by Leo Geordiani](https://leanpub.com/clean-architectures-in-python) who was actually a colleague of mine at the time, and a huge source of inspiration.

+The most profound lesson I've learnt over these past four years?
+There is always more to learn!